-The study is performed using the CMS detector [7].
-In Section 2 of this paper, the mSUGRA parameter space is scanned and three benchmark points are defined.
+The CMS detector has been described elsewhere [7].
+In Section 2 of this note, the mSUGRA parameter space is scanned and three benchmark points are defined.
 Backgrounds are discussed in Section 3.
-The event simulation and online selection are described in Section 4 and the analysis cuts are presented in Section 5, focusing on the $2e2\mu$ decay channel.
+The event simulation and online selection are described in Section 4 and the analysis cuts are presented in Section 5, focusing on the $2e{2\mu}$ decay channel.
 The results obtained for the three benchmark points are shown in Section 6.
 Finally, the results are extrapolated to the whole parameter space and the CMS discovery reach for this decay channel is presented in Section 7.